rjohnsen/threathunting-book/content/part-4/siem-query-languages.md

 - [Splunk Cheat Sheet](https://7958885.fs1.hubspotusercontent-na1.net/hubfs/7958885/Downloadable%20Assets/Brochures/QAL/Campaign/Cyber%20Pulse/Cheat%20Sheets/Splunk_Cheat_Sheet.pdf)

-### 3. Lucene Query Language / OpenSearch Query DSL - OpenSearch DSL
+### 3. Elastic Query DSL - OpenSearch Query DSL

-OpenSearch offers two primary methods for querying data: the Lucene Query Language and its own JSON-based Query DSL.
-This section focuses on the Query DSL, highlighting its structure and capabilities for OpenSearch.
-While Lucene is a powerful underlying technology, the Query DSL is the more commonly used and flexible approach for most OpenSearch users.
+OpenSearch and Elastic uses a powerful, JSON-based query language called Query DSL (Domain Specific Language) to search and analyze data.
+Query DSL allows you to build complex queries with a structured syntax, making it ideal for programmatic use and automation.
+In all essence, it is an JSON representation of a query.
+One nifty feature is that you can easily store DSL's into files and share them.
+The receiver can then just simply copy and paste the DSL query into either Elastic or OpenSearch DSL search feature!

-#### Features:
+**Features**

 - Supports full-text search, aggregations, and filtering for comprehensive analysis.
 - Designed for structured, programmatic searches using JSON format.
 - Enables complex queries with boolean logic, range filters, and more.

-#### Example Query (Query DSL):
+**Example Query (Query DSL)**

 ```json
 {